 Class Uses & applications Definition / Description Emission monitoring Emission monitoring refers to detecting, measuring, and avoiding methane emissions.
 It aims to provide effective monitoring and quantification of emission levels at low cost.
 This is done through the integration of digitized devices and the analysis of data for the development of parametric and predictive monitoring systems.
-Mobility Transportation for personal It is related to the incorporation of digital technologies and electricity in use transport for personal use (vehicles, bicycles, motorcycles, scooters, among others).
-Application cases: Navigation software (Waze).
-Electric vehicle related applications (V2G services, Smart charging station, P2P charging network market), Advanced driver-assistance systems (ADAS).
-Public transport In this context, it refers to the incorporation of digital technologies and electricity in public transport in all its forms (bus, airline, train, ferry, among others).
-Application cases: Demand simulator, Fleet monitoring, Dynamic routing, Smart payment systems, Smart charging scheduling, IA cameras, V2X services Transport cargo It refers to the incorporation of digital technologies and electricity in the commercial transport systems of goods or products.
-Application cases: Smart logistics, Smart routing, Elept monitoring, V2X services.
+Mobility Transportation for personal use It is related to the incorporation of digital technologies and electricity in transport for personal use (vehicles, bicycles, motorcycles, scooters, among others).
+Application cases: Navigation software (Waze), Electric vehicle related applications (VAC consists Smoot charging station DAD charging networks).
+Public transport applications (V2G services, Smart charging station, P2P charging network market), Advanced driver-assistance systems (ADAS).
+In this context, it refers to the incorporation of digital technologies and electricity in public transport in all its forms (bus, airline, train, ferry, among others).
+Transport cargo Application cases: Demand simulator, Fleet monitoring, Dynamic routing, Smart payment systems, Smart charging scheduling, IA cameras, V2X services It refers to the incorporation of digital technologies and electricity in the Transport cargo commercial transport systems of goods or products.
+Application cases: Smart logistics, Smart routing, Fleet monitoring, V2X services.
 Shared mobility Shared mobility refers to the shared use of electric or non-electric means of transport (vehicles, bicycles, among others), according to the needs of the users.
-Application cases: Fleet monitoring, Ride sharing/hailing platforms (Uber, Cabify, etc.), Station-based vehicles (Itaú bikes), Free floating (Awto, Mobike, etc), Mobility as a service.
-Data Predictive maintenance Predictive maintenance is a condition-driven preventive maintenance management program.
+Application cases: Fleet monitoring, Ride sharing/hailing platforms (Uber, Cabify, etc.), Station-based vehicles (Itaú bikes), Free floating (Awto, Mobike, etc.), Mobility as a service.
+Data management Predictive maintenance Predictive maintenance is a condition-driven preventive maintenance program.
 Predictive maintenance uses direct monitoring of the mechanical condition, system efficiency, and other indicators to determine the actual mean-time-to-failure or loss of efficiency for each machine-train and system in the plant.
-Forecasting and predictive Forecasting is a technique that uses historical data as inputs to make analytics estimates that are predictive in determining the direction of future trends.
-Predictive analytics is the use of advanced analytic techniques that events Smart city Smart lighting Smart lighting refers to lighting designed for energy efficiency providing Smart city comfort and without neglecting safety.
-It usually consists of high- efficiency systems controllers and sensors in order to manage lighting considering the occupation and the presence of natural light.
+Forecasting and predictive analytics Forecasting is a technique that uses historical data as inputs to make estimates that are predictive in determining the direction of future trends.
+Predictive analytics is the use of advanced analytic techniques that leverage historical data to uncover real-time insights and to predict future events.
+Smart city Smart lighting Smart lighting refers to lighting designed for energy efficiency, providing comfort and without neglecting safety.
+It usually consists of higherficiency systems, controllers and sensors, in order to manage lighting considering the occupation and the presence of natural light.